 Mary Trump In her most recent Book, The Reckoning: America's trauma and finding a way to heal, asks the question, “How did we get to the point of so much unraveling in such a short time?”
 She sees her uncle Donald as much more of a symptom supported by 74 million Americans duped by misinformation and trauma.
 She claims that these messages of hate, rooted in our history from reconstruction on, were dramatically exacerbated by the Trump administration’s corrupt and immoral policies.
 “Our failure to acknowledge this trauma, let alone root it out, has allowed it to metastasize.
 Whether it manifests itself in rising levels of rage and hatred, or hopelessness and apathy, the stress of living in a country we no longer recognize has affected all of us.
 America is suffering from PTSD―a new leader alone cannot fix us.”

 Mary outlines how the Republican Party has turned racist with policies subjugating common democratic rights of justice for voting, minorities, women and environmental care, including bogus anti science memes that have needlessly extended a pandemic the majority of Americans had been responsibly managing.
 She stresses that Donald, like many powerful white men, has yet to be held accountable for his actions, and consequently, a reckoning is overdue as an enormous amount of healing must be done to rebuild our faith in leadership and hope for this nation.
-For the past 6 years, on the Community Blog, I’ve been advocated for this reckoning or new judgement specifically on the prime event that triggered these 20 years of mid-east wars which have so shaken and altered our world.
+For the past 6 years, on the Community Blog, I’ve been advocating for this reckoning or new judgement.
+Specifically, on the prime event that triggered these 20 years of mid-east wars that have so shaken and altered our world.

 The trauma of 9/11 was also followed by a mistrust in leadership in developing the official 911 Commission inquiry itself, as shared by co chairmen Thomas Keane and Lee Hamilton themselves.
 This 2006 NBC article outlines their deep frustration and inability to get to critical facts obscured by the likes of Mayor Rudy Giuliani and the Pentagon's NORAD.
 “Fog of war could explain why some people were confused on the day of 9/11, but it could not explain why all of the after-action reports, accident investigations and public testimony by FAA and NORAD officials advanced an account of 9/11 that was untrue.”
 In their book Without Precedent: The Inside Story of the 9/11 Commission they considered their questioning of Giuliani “a low point” in those hearings.
 “We did not ask tough questions, nor did we get all of the information we needed to put on the public record,” they wrote of the same now disbarred lawyer who stood side by side Trump, imposing another big lie on Americans on 1/6.